The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Pigment washout

-See also: Lymphatic drainage, Macrophages, Progressive fading.
+See also: Lymphatic drainage, Macrophages, Progressive lightening.

 X